OpenSyndrome/open-syndrome-python/README.md

 ## Installation

-You can install it from PyPi or from Docker.
+You can install it from PyPI or from Docker.

-From PyPi, install the package with `pip install osi`.
+From PyPi, install the package with `pip install opensyndrome`.
+Then run it with `osi`.

 From Docker, you can run the following command to build the image, tagged `osi`: